lukas-krecan/ShedLock/README.md

 CREATE TABLE shedlock.lock (name text PRIMARY KEY, lockUntil timestamp, lockedAt timestamp, lockedBy text);
 ```

+Please, note that CassandraLockProvider uses Cassandra driver v4, which is part of Spring Boot 2.3.

 ## Duration specification
 All the annotations where you need to specify a duration support the following formats